zhipeng-jia/snappyjs/README.md

 ### SnappyJS.compress(input)

-Compress `input`, which must be type of `ArrayBuffer`.
-Compressed byte stream is returned, with type `ArrayBuffer`.
+Compress `input`, which must be type of `ArrayBuffer` or `Buffer`.
+Compressed byte stream is returned, with same type of `input`.

 ### SnappyJS.uncompress(compressed)

-Uncompress `compressed`, which must be type of `ArrayBuffer`.
-Uncompressed byte stream is returned, with type `ArrayBuffer`.
+Uncompress `compressed`, which must be type of `ArrayBuffer` or `Buffer`.
+Uncompressed byte stream is returned, with same type of `compressed`.

 ## Benchmark